stratosphereips/StratosphereLinuxIPS/docs/flowalerts.md

 1. Using Zeek.
 Zeek logs successful SSH connection to ssh.log by default
 2. if all bytes sent in a SSH connection is more than 4290 bytes

-## Detect DNS resolutions without a connection
+## DNS resolutions without a connection
 This will detect DNS resolutions for which no further connection was done.
 A resolution without a usage is slightly suspicious.

 The domains that are excepted are: